Eyevinn/whip/packages/server/README.md

 ```

 The WHIP endpoint for the broadcaster is then available on `http://<host>:8000/api/v1/whip/broadcaster` and you will point your WHIP compatible producer to this endpoint.

+And the WHIP endpoint for the RTSP output is available on `http://<host>:8000/api/v1/whip/rtsp`.

 Included is also a dummy endpoint if you just want to test the connectivity.
 Use `http://<host>:8000/api/v1/whip/dummy` in that case.